Decentralized Asset Custody Scheme with Security against Rational Adversary: Proof of Theorems and Propositions

 Now suppose we uniformly draw $\beta m$ groups from $\mathcal{A}$ to obtain $\mathcal{A}'$, and let $X$ be a random variable indicating the number of corrupted groups in the new scheme $\mathcal{A}'$.
-By hypergeometric tail bound (see Section~\ref{sec_pre}), we have
+By hypergeometric tail bound, we have